gavelino/data_oss17/README.md

-# Measuring Code Authorship: The Linux Kernel Case
+# Code Authorship: an Empirical Analysis of the Linux Kernel Evolution
 This repository contains the scripts used to extract and compute the data used in the paper.

 ###Folders